Gratin is awesome and makes happy

 Gratin is the ubiquitous word for anything layered with cheese.
 It can contain meat, vegetables, fruit, cheese upon cheese, pasta.
 You name it and there is probably a way to slice it, layer it, sprinkle breadcrumbs and extra virgin olive oil over it, gently coat the layer with cheese and repeat.
 It is a make ahead of time dish, so perfect for dinner at the last minute to be warmed up, or for a party where the food practically makes itself.
 Ok, so you did some work beforehand, but it is ready when you are and you do not have to spend the cocktail hour in the kitchen.
 Watch this video to get the gist of the general technique-it goes from the basic to the entertaining level of serving a gratin:

-Our most recent foray into gratin making was a sweet potato Gruyère gratin at Thanksgiving by Melissa Clark of the NYT.
+Our most recent foray was a sweet potato Gruyère gratin at Thanksgiving by Melissa Clark of the NYT.
 It was cheesy, bubbly, hot and gooey-everything a great gratin should be.